zapier/visual-builder/docs/_partner_case_studies/paperform.md

 ### Higher lifetime value (LTV) for users with a Zap

-With users retention up, so too follows the revenue generated from users of Paperform Zaps.
+With user retention up, so too follows the revenue generated from users of Paperform Zaps.

 "By being less likely to churn, a user who is connected to Zapier will statistically stay around longer, and as a result, pay more," McPherson says.
 "A user who is connected to Zapier will statistically stay around longer, and as a result, pay more."